-- Pharmacology, therapeutics of treatments prescribed, choice of routes of administration, dosing schedules, compliance strategies; the objectives, risks and complications of treatment cost-effectiveness - Indications, contraindications, side effects, drug interaction, dosage and route of administration of commonly used drugs - Commonly prescribed medications - Adverse drug reactions to commonly used drugs, including complementary medicines - Identifying common prescribing hazards - · Identifying high risk medications - Drugs requiring therapeutic drug monitoring and interpretation of results - The effects of age, body size, organ dysfunction and concurrent illness or physiological state e.g. pregnancy on drug distribution and metabolism relevant to own practice - Recognising the roles of regulatory agencies involved in drug use, monitoring and licensing e.g. IMB, and hospital formulary committees - Procedure for monitoring, managing and reporting adverse drug reaction - The role of The National Medicines Information Centre (NMIC) in promoting safe and efficient use of medicine - Differentiating drug allergy from drug side effects - Know the difference between an early and late drug allergy, and drug side-effects - Good Clinical Practice guidelines for seeing and managing patients who are on clinical research trials - Best practice in the pharmacological management of cancer pain - The management of constipation in children receiving palliative care
+- Pharmacology, therapeutics of treatments prescribed, choice of routes of administration, dosing schedules, compliance strategies; the objectives, risks and complications of treatment cost-effectiveness - Indications, contraindications, side effects, drug interaction, dosage and route of administration of commonly used drugs - Commonly prescribed medications - Adverse drug reactions to commonly used drugs, including complementary medicines - Identifying common prescribing hazards - · Identifying high risk medications - Drugs requiring therapeutic drug monitoring and interpretation of results - The effects of age, body size, organ dysfunction and concurrent illness or physiological state e.g. pregnancy on drug distribution and metabolism relevant to own practice - Recognising the roles of regulatory agencies involved in drug use, monitoring and licensing e.g. IMB, and hospital formulary committees - Procedure for monitoring, managing and reporting adverse drug reaction - Effects of medications on patient activities including potential effects on a patient's fitness to drive - The role of The National Medicines Information Centre (NMIC) in promoting safe and efficient use of medicine - Differentiating drug allergy from drug side effects - Know the difference between an early and late drug allergy, and drug side-effects - Good Clinical Practice guidelines for seeing and managing patients who are on clinical research trials - Best practice in the pharmacological management of cancer pain - The management of constipation in adult patients receiving palliative care

-- Writing a prescription in line with guidelines - Appropriately prescribing for children and pregnant adolescent - Making appropriate dose adjustments following therapeutic drug monitoring, or physiological change (e.g. deteriorating renal function) - Reviewing and revising patients' long term medications - Anticipating and avoiding defined drug interactions, including complementary medicines - Providing comprehensible explanations to the patient, and carers when relevant, for the use of medicines - Being open to advice and input from other health professionals on prescribing - Participating in adverse drug event reporting - Take and record an accurate drug allergy history and history of previous side effects
+- Writing a prescription in line with guidelines - Appropriately prescribing for the elderly, children and pregnant and breast feeding women - Making appropriate dose adjustments following therapeutic drug monitoring, or physiological change (e.g. deteriorating renal function) - Reviewing and revising patients' long term medications - · Anticipating and avoiding defined drug interactions, including complementary medicines - Advising patients (and carers) about important interactions and adverse drug effects including effects on driving - Providing comprehensible explanations to the patient, and carers when relevant, for the use of medicines - Being open to advice and input from other health professionals on prescribing - Participating in adverse drug event reporting - Take and record an accurate drug allergy history and history of previous side effects